thdfw/gwks/pico/README.md

 - Either run `info.py` directly on the Pico (in Thonny)
 - Or physically connect the Pico to a device and run `get_unique_ids.py` on that device

-# :outbox_tray: Sending and receiving messages with MQTT
+# :mailbox_with_mail: Sending and receiving messages with MQTT

 ## Sending messages (Pico -> Raspberry Pi)